-Origin of CURARE
+Origin and Etymology of curare

 Portuguese & Spanish curare, from Carib kurari

 : a dried aqueous extract especially of a vine (as Strychnos toxifera of the family Loganiaceae or Chondodendron tomentosum of the family Menispermaceae) that produces muscle relaxation and is used in arrow poisons by South American Indians—compare tubocurarine

-Seen & Heard
+Seen and Heard

 What made you want to look up curare?
 Please tell us where you read or heard it (including the quote, if possible).